 Greylisting is a method used in email management to combat spam.
 It operates by temporarily rejecting emails from unknown senders.
-An article titled, Measuring the Role of Greylisting and Nolisting in Fighting Spam, states, “The main idea of nolisting and greylisting is that the lack of compliance to standards can be used to prevent malware from delivering the spam messages in the first place.”
-When a mail server receives an email from a sender for the first time, it doesn't immediately deliver the message.
-Instead, the server returns a temporary error, prompting the sending server to try again later.
-This delay is a strategic move, as legitimate email servers will typically retry sending the email after a short period.
+An article titled, Measuring the Role of Greylisting and Nolisting in Fighting Spam, states, "The main idea of nolisting and greylisting is that the lack of compliance to standards can be used to prevent malware from delivering the spam messages in the first place.”

-How does greylisting work?
+How does greylisting compare to other security measures

 See also: HIPAA Compliant Email: The Definitive Guide